cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.html.md

 After creating this user the original `admin` user is deleted and you can no longer login with admin / admin

-The `status` command will show the persisted state for a given Micro BOSH instance.
+The `status` command will show the persisted state for a given MicroBOSH instance.

 	bosh micro status